 I might be patient during working hours but, like my colleague, short-tempered with my partner when I’m tired.
-Whatever we face which triggers us are parts of ourselves that manifest in some area of our lives.
+Whatever we face which triggers us are parts of ourselves that manifest in some areas of our lives.

 This aspect of yoga is critical when it comes to dealing with stressful situations.
-In the process of knowing ourselves, we will come to own all of our parts: some of which are often labelled positives or negatives.
+In the process of knowing ourselves, we will come to own all of our parts: some of which are often labeled positives or negatives.

 Once I see my colleague’s reaction in me; getting stressed by her response will be the equivalent of getting stressed by myself.
 This happens all the time with aspects of ourselves we don’t own (we don’t acknowledge as ours).
 Once we own this quality, like in the example of lack of patience, the situation will no longer be as stressful.

 🧠🔗 🫀 Yoga: helping link mind & body – a reality check

 Yoga has been credited with helping practitioners merge their minds and body.
 Though in reality, the mind and the body are inseparable.
 Here are two examples to help convince you (if you have any doubt)

-- When you’re in a jolly mood how different is the quality of your skin & hair?
+When you’re in a jolly mood how different is the quality of your skin & hair?

-- How much is your cycle affected by your emotions?
+How much is your cycle affected by your emotions?

 The problem is that very often the mind & body are disconnected.
-Partly due to sociological pressure, partly due to the programming we have undergone (both during upbringing & later in life) we often feel obliged to conform to a behaviour that might not necessarily serve us.
+Partly due to sociological pressure, partly due to the programming we have undergone (both during upbringing & later in life) we often feel obliged to conform to a behavior that might not necessarily serve us.
 Many people ignore the body’s signals of how to deal with this situation and end up disconnected.

 How easy is it to deal with a stressor if you are not in tune with your body?
 In the most extreme cases – and I have been there myself – we may not even register the stress.
 I’ve had cases of clients who were convinced they were not affected by stress until they saw a messy 24h saliva cortisol test report.

 When the mind & body are in synch we can easily pick up on the symptoms and act accordingly.
 Someone with a sensitive digestive system may want to adapt their diet accordingly when faced with stress.
 While someone dopamine-driven may want to schedule constructive activities during stressful periods and avoid the abuse of toxins.
-Of course a mind-body connection is achievable through yoga, just not guaranteed.
+Of course, a mind-body connection is achievable through yoga, just not guaranteed.

 I have observed practitioners focusing completely on their body (and how to perform a posture) and others obsessed about their emotions.
 Neither approach will achieve a mind-body connection.